• Skip to primary navigation

 Buenos Aires Ranch Walk

-After reading the history and checking out the wildlife displays, we headed out for a short stroll on the ¾-mile Ranch Loop Interpretive Trail.
+We spent time reading the history and checking out the wildlife displays.
+Heading outside, we set off on a short stroll on the ¾-mile Ranch Loop Interpretive Trail.
 The masked bobwhite quail viewing pen offered us a chance to see them up close.
-Following the path through the grasslands, we saw old fence posts with barbed wire removed to allow free travel for wildlife.
+A path meandered through the grasslands.
+We saw old fence posts with barbed wire removed to allow free travel for wildlife.
 The path continued down to the old corrals and barns.

 Heavy thick metal chains lined the path up to the VC.
-Gear guru thinks it was dragged behind tractors to help scarify the land after the removal of invasive juniper that has overtaken much of the original grasslands destroyed by overgrazing.
-We stopped in at the pond in front of the Visitor Centre – but the Chiricahua Leopard frogs weren’t ready to come out and play.
+Gear guru thinks it was dragged behind tractors to help scarify the land after the removal of invasive vegetation.
+Much of the original grasslands ecosytems was destroyed by overgrazing.
+We stopped in at the pond in front of the Visitor Centre.
+Unfortunately, the Chiricahua Leopard frogs weren’t ready to come out and play.

 Watchable Wildlife in Buenos Aires National Wildlife Refuge

 Wildlife refuges are – by their very nature – all about wildlife.
 Kofa National Wildlife Refuge to the west was established for the protection of bighorn sheep.
+Bill Williams National Wildlife Refuge protects refuge one of the last stands of naturally regenerated cottonwood-willow forest along the Lower Colorado River.
 Buenos Aires National Wildlife Refuge is all about the re-introduction of several endangered and threatened species of Arizona birds and wildlife – namely the masked bobwhite quail and the pronghorn.

 Did You Know?